cb125/Dynamics/README.md

 Carter, Sam.
 To appear.
 Vagueness and discourse dynamics.  *Linguistics meets Philosophy*.
 Cambridge University Press.

 Champollion, Lucas, Justin Bledin, and Haoze Li.
 2017.
-Rigid and Flexible Quantification in Plural Predicate Logic* *Proceedings of SALT 27*.
+Rigid and Flexible Quantification in Plural Predicate Logic.
+*Proceedings of SALT 27*.
 418–437.
 Inspired by DPL and Dependence Logic, the values of some instances of existential quantification can vary within a quantifiational context.